If you’re like me, you grew up on processed food.

 3. Broiled Chicken Wings

-Growing up, deep-frying chicken wings was almost a weekly, family ritual.
+Growing up, deep-frying chicken wings was almost a weekly ritual.

-But I’m not trying to get Heart Disease, so I revived this childhood favorite by simply buying quality wings and then broiling them until they reached desired crispness (no more making it a priority to tell the unenthused worker “Extra Crispy” as they take my costly order of unhealthy comfort food)
+I’m not trying to get Heart Disease, so I revived this childhood favorite by simply buying quality antibiotic-free wings and then broiling them until they reached desired crispness.

 Best Served Buffalo Style